 The Core Idea:

-Our consciousness transformers our idle existence into an active pursuit towards achievements and the continuation of our species.
+Our consciousness transforms our idle existence into an active pursuit toward achievements and the continuation of our species.
 Only when we are aware of what is happening – within us and around us – we can direct our actions towards things that can be beneficial for us.
 In short, consciousness triggers self-serving actions that help us remain alive.

 - Our ability to be aware of our own existence allows us to actively control our actions.